atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day13/README.md

 dbt debug --target dev
 ```

-Expected outcome:

-* “All checks passed” (or equivalent)

 Then check PROD:

 ```bash
 dbt debug --target prod
 ```

-Expected outcome:
+Expected outcome for both:

-* “All checks passed” (or equivalent)
+* dbt prints a connection check and ends with “All checks passed” (or equivalent)

 If PROD fails but DEV works, the most common causes are:

-* typo in schema name
+* typo in the schema name
 * schema does not exist
-* role cannot create objects in the PROD schema
+* role can’t create objects in the PROD schema
+* missing environment variable

 Do not continue until both targets pass.